Eddie Gilbert (wrestler): NWA Eastern Championship Wrestling (1993)

+Late career (1993–1995)

+Eddie Gilbert took with him the GWF North American Heavyweight Championship belt.
+He made a few defenses of the title in the USWA as the GWF World Heavyweight champion, despite being stripped of the belt and not being recognized as such by the GWF.
+Gilbert returned to the USWA until early 1995 when he worked one night for Smoky Mountain Wrestling before traveling to World Wrestling Council in Puerto Rico to wrestle and book.
+His last wrestling match was against a bear.

 Personal life

 Gilbert's first marriage was to a woman named Terrie Bardwell Dykes.
 The two divorced, and Gilbert married wrestling valet Missy Hyatt in October 1987 and they divorced in 1989.
 Gilbert was also briefly married to Debrah "Madusa" Miceli in 1990, but the marriage only lasted four months.

-In early 1994, Gilbert sat down with Bob Barnett and conducted a filmed shoot interview titled "Looking For Mr. Gilbert."
+In early 1994, Gilbert filmed a shoot interview with Bob Barnett titled "Looking For Mr. Gilbert."
 Gilbert spoke openly about his life and career at a time when professional wrestlers rarely appeared on film out of character and almost never spoke publicly about the behind-the-scenes machinations of the wrestling business.
 The footage from the interview was later marketed on home video and sold through wrestling newsletters, as well as at independent wrestling shows, the first of its kind.
 "Looking For Mr. Gilbert" is now considered the first professional wrestling "shoot video", and in the decades since, countless professional wrestlers have conducted sit-down shoot interviews, most notably in RF Video's Shoot Interview series and Kayfabe Commentaries' YouShoot interview series.